 Best Location: Sleep And Fly Rome Airport B&B

-Located as close to Aeroporto Internazionale di Roma-Fiumicino as possible, the family-run Sleep and Fly is less than 10 minutes by car to the terminal — and just a 20-minute walk to the center of town.
+Located almost as close to Aeroporto Internazionale di Roma-Fiumicino as possible, the family-run Sleep and Fly is less than 10 minutes by car to the terminal—and just a 20-minute walk to the center of town.
 The owner trained as an interior designer, so rooms here are not only clean and comfortable, but designed with a bit more pizazz than you'd find in a standard airport hotel.
-The B&B is also super accommodating — the owners drive guests to the airport for 10 euro, so you never have to worry about whether taxis will show up.
+The B&B is also super accommodating—the owners drive guests to the airport for 10 euro, so you never have to worry about whether taxis will show up.
 Even better, they'll also happily pack a picnic breakfast for those with super-early flights.
 Wi-Fi is free throughout the hotel, so you can keep up to date on flight status and check in as necessary.
 If you have time to head into Rome proper, there’s a bus stop close by.